Silent Witness series 23 - everything you need to know

 Silent Witness series 23 – everything you need to know

-The forensic show returns to BBC One with Emilia Fox, Richard Lintern, Liz Carr and David Caves
+The forensic show is currently airing on BBC One with Emilia Fox, Richard Lintern, Liz Carr and David Caves

-Ever-popular forensics drama Silent Witness is back for a 23rd (!!) series on BBC One.
+Ever-popular forensics drama Silent Witness is currently in its 23rd (!!) series on BBC One.

 - Silent Witness star Emilia Fox thanks “loyal audience” as forensics drama celebrates its 200th episode